Introducing SEA Star:

 There is no better place to learn than in the welcoming, encouraging, and hopeful setting of Star Island.
 We encourage you to bring your students to SEA Star so that we may help them discover this special place and the opportunity to learn, create, & inspire others with their experiences on our magical island in New Hampshire’s own backyard.

-Star Island has been on the forefront of green technology in New Hampshire and all of New England, with the largest off-grid solar array of its kind that powers up to 60% of our electricity and 100% in the off season months.
+Star Island has been on the forefront of green technology in New Hampshire, with the largest off-grid solar array in New England that powers up to 60% of our electricity and 100% in the off season months.
 Our Green Gosport Initiative includes innovative strategies to lessen our footprint on the environment and combat climate change, including, but not limited to the different types of water we use, composting, and creative re-use of materials.
 The island also hosts a plethora of plants and wildlife, and has its own marine lab with a touch tank.

 Creativity is plentiful on Star, as readers, writers, musicians, and other skilled artisans gather often to work in what many feel is the perfect setting for developing art.
-Poetry, prose, music, and visual art are abundant, and folks as talented as Celia Thaxter herself love to spend time learning on the island.
-SEA Star challenges students to test their creative side by painting watercolor in a place where every view looks like a postcard and inspiration abounds.
+Poetry, prose, music, and visual art are abundant, and talented artists of all kinds love to spend time learning on the island.
+SEA Star challenges students to test their creative side by designing their own teacup, inspired by Celia Thaxter’s pottery, in a place where every view looks like a postcard and inspiration abounds.
 Our curriculum shares Celia’s own work with students and asks them to try their hand at poetry about what they see, hear, feel, and touch on the island.

 Star Service Projects